gumaerc-testorg/9.036-spring-2005/content/pages/readings.md

 _Preparatory Assignment_

-Part 2, The Neural Control of Visually Guided Eye Movements, sections III and IV in [The Schiller Lab at MIT](http://web.mit.edu/bcs/schillerlab/research.html).
+Part 2, The Neural Control of Visually Guided Eye Movements, sections III and IV in {{% resource_link "21d010e2-74f3-4a62-bf70-1316a0d1bff4" "The Schiller Lab at MIT" %}}.

 _Assigned Reading_